Communities and Justice

 Find out about the NSW Ministerial Advisory Council on Ageing (MACA) members.

-Joan has been a CEO in the not for profit sector for 30 years, managing national and NSW peak organisations and charities to improve the recognition, status, policies and services for specific groups of people including older people and their family carers.
-Joan has also managed Federal and State Government relations for many organisations resulting in legislation, programs and services.
+Joan Hughes has been a CEO in the not for profit sector for 30 years for national and NSW statewide organisations and charities to improve the recognition, policies and services for specific groups of people including older people and their family carers.
+Joan has managed Federal and State Government relations for many organisations resulting in legislation, programs and services.
+Her advice has been sought by organisations in NZ, USA, UK and Sweden.

-Joan believes that one of the most important issues for an older person is to stay connected in a meaningful way with friends, family and their community.
-No matter where older people live they need access to this support as well as services and facilities that allow them to age with dignity, respect and choice.
+Joan believes that all older people need to stay connected in a meaningful way with friends, family and their community.
+No matter where older people live they need access to this support as well as affordable services that allow them to age with dignity, respect and choice.

-Moving to a regional area from Sydney has given Joan firsthand experience in better understanding the needs of older people especially lack of affordable transport options, access to health services and affordable housing especially for older women and those on pensions.
+Moving to a regional area from Sydney has given Joan a better understanding of the needs of older people especially the lack of accessible and affordable transport, access to health services and affordable housing especially for older women and those on pensions.

 Margie is a retired CEO with over 30 years’ experience managing not for profit professional associations, primarily with health and community sectors and local government.
 She has proven success in change and project management portfolios; as well as engagement, partnerships, representation and policy advice, with a wide range of stakeholders, community, government and industry, at local, state and national levels.